 Where to climb in Madrid - Zarzalejo - Photo Jesús Muñoz (Chuchi)

-We also recommend contacting companies in the area for more information.
+We also recommend consulting local companies for detailed info.

 How to get there:

-- Take the A-6 to exit 18.
-Take the M-505 and get to Galapagar going up the port.
-Continue towards Escorial and then to Zarzalejo on the M-533.
+- Take the A-6 to exit 18, then the M-505 to Galapagar (crossing the pass).
+Continue towards El Escorial and onto the M-533 to Zarzalejo.

 Where to climb in Madarid - How to get to Zarzalejo